-The Subject Proficiency by Grade Level Report summarizes the school's performance in all assessed grade levels and subjects except writing.
-It supports the ability to quickly grasp how each grade level is performing relative to the ACT Readiness Benchmarks, the ACT Readiness Levels, and the national norms.
-It also provides the percentages of students scoring in each readiness level: Exceeding, Ready, Close, and In Need of Support.
-The percentage of students in the national norm group who performed in the Ready or Exceeding levels is also graphically represented.
+The Subject Proficiency by Grade Level Report summarizes the school's performance in all assessed grade levels and subjects.
+It supports the ability to quickly grasp how each grade level is performing relative to the ACT Readiness Benchmarks, the ACT Readiness Levels, and the national norm.
+It also provides the total number of students and percentages of students that fell into each readiness level: Exceeding, Ready, Close, and In Need of Support.
+The percentage of students nationally who performed in the Ready or Exceeding levels is also graphically represented.